AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 If common use cases emerge for the final server-side part of the interactions we can add this to IF2 to reduce code duplication.
 For example, a likely addition will be having a way to automatically broadcast a message to all clients so they can perform the update client-side, yet make it so that all of the logic for the client-side update still lives in the component that is handling the interaction.

 So, if your interaction fits into that pattern, you can use this approach.
-The limitation is that you must extend the CoordinatedInteraction class so you can't extend anything else.
+The limitation is that you must extend the Interactable class so you can't extend anything else.

-However, we have provided several versions of CoordinatedInteraction which accept additional interaction types.
+However, we have provided several versions of Interactable which accept additional interaction types.
 For example, if we want to implement logic so that the player is unbuckled when the chair is clicked, we would simply change the class definition to:
-`public class BuckleInteract : CoordinatedInteraction<MouseDrop,HandApply>`
+`public class BuckleInteract : Interactable<MouseDrop,HandApply>`
 ...and then implement a second set of validators and server-side interaction logic for HandApply.
-We have defined CoordinatedInteraction to support from 1-5 generic type arguments.
+We have defined Interactable to support from 1-5 generic type arguments.

 ## 2. Delegate to InteractionCoordinator - More Control but More Verbose
 ```csharp